umeshblader3/TipsanityMerchantExtractor/README.md

 ## Usage

 	Initiate a file with config/initializers/asin.rb

+	require 'asin'

+	require 'httpi'

+	HTTPI.adapter = :httpclient

+	HTTPI.logger  = Rails.logger

 	ASIN::Configuration.configure do |config|

 	  config.secret         = 'your secret'

 	  config.key            = 'your key'

 	  config.associate_tag  = 'your tag provided by amazon'

 	  config.version = 'version provided by amazon' # every details you can simply get from amazon profile.

-end

-require 'httpi'
-HTTPI.adapter = :httpclient
-HTTPI.logger  = Rails.logger

 Then start server and have some basic test.